Copper Canyon Apartment Homes shooting: Shooting

-Aftermath

 Victims

 Following an autopsy at the Douglas County Coroner's Officer, Riehl's cause of death was given as due to multiple gunshot wounds.
 Three of the injured, including the injured civilians, were taken to Sky Ridge Medical Center in Lone Tree, Colorado, with injuries that were not critical.
 Another four were taken to Littleton Adventist Hospital in Littleton.

 Deputies confirmed that Zackari Parrish was shot multiple times and died at the scene from his injuries.
 He had been working for the department for seven months having previously worked for the nearby Castle Rock Police Department.
 He was also married and had two young children.
 The funeral took place on January 5, 2018.
 The procession started at Plum Creek and finished at Cherry Hills Community Church and was accompanied by a motorcade.

 Eleven officers involved were cleared for the death of Riehl, with the prosecutor stating that they had "acted in self defense or defense of others".